Code-Institute-Submissions/ms2-explore-asia/README.md

 "Restaurants" and "Attractions", however I found it very hard to ensure that when the user clicked one of these buttons it only showed them the options relating to the country they had chosen.
 The user experience didn't feel very friendly as a user would have to scroll up to the 1st set of buttons, choose a country, scroll back down and then choose either button there to see options on the map.

+* A single scrolling pages
+* A footer with Social Media icons which take the user to an external site.

 ### 5.Surface